k1nd0ne/VolWeb/README.md

 ```

 ## Issues ⚠️
-If you have found an issue, please raise it.
+If you have found an issue, please raise it by opening an issue on github.
-I am performing one sprint every month to fix discovered bugs.
-I am also performing whitebox pentests to improve the SecOps dimension.

-### Contact 📬
+## Contact 📬
 Contact me at k1nd0ne@mail.com for any questions regarding this tool.

 # Wiki 📚
-The full documentation will be available soon.
+The full documentation will be available in the beta release of the project.

 # Contributing

-To contribute to the project you'll need to make a pull-request on the dev branch.
+The project is opened for contribution, please follow the guideline bellow :

+In order to contribute :
+- Make a proposition first by opening an issue.
+- **OR** contact me directly via k1nd0ne@mail.com.

+## Setup your dev environment
 To setup the dev environment follow these steps :

 ## Configure docker dev environment